Encompass Health Corporation research snapshot

 EHC AI Stock Forecast Scenarios

 The EHC AI stock forecast is scenario-based because inpatient rehab earnings depend on discharges, net revenue per discharge, labor costs, Medicare rates, de novo openings, occupancy, and valuation multiples.
-Using the $110.16 price reference, TTM EPS of about $5.99, and an audited three-year model with growth and PE assumptions of 12%/22x, 8%/18x, and 2%/13x, the mechanical outcomes are about $185 in a bullish case, $136 in a base case, and $83 in a bearish case before dividends.
+Using the $111.07 price reference, trailing EPS of about $5.98, and an audited three-year model with growth and PE assumptions of 12%/22x, 8%/18x, and 2%/13x, the mechanical outcomes are about $185 in a bullish case, $136 in a base case, and $83 in a bearish case before dividends.
+The sell-side consensus is Strong Buy with a $140.50 average target, which sits inside the base-case range.

 Bullish case